pstefanovic/grpc-load-balancing/README.md

 ### Client Side Egress Proxy - Sidecar

-Server runs as a headless, proxy is deployed as a sidecar on each client instance.
-No load balancing implementation needed in client application.
+The server runs as a headless service, and a proxy is deployed as a sidecar on each client instance.
+No load-balancing implementation needed in a client application.
 No proxy on the server side.

 ```sh
 kubectl create namespace clsidecar